daveshap/Medical_Intake/README.md

 streamlit run GUI.py

+or for embedded search feature:

+streamlit run GUI_embed.py

 If you are wanting to use local embedded VS store make sure you have a file "embeddings.pkl" - my other repo https://github.com/Gravtas-J/EMBEDATRON3000 can help if you don't have them.
 Not included for copywrite reasons.